 Getting there will require a significant investment.
 You’ll need to spend about $25,000 to get your first few jet skis, plus a rental facility on the water and permits and licensing fees.
-Of course, you’ll also need to live near an appealing body of water, and preferably one that’s accessible and enjoyable for more than a few months of the year.
+Of course, you’ll also need to live near an appealing body of water, preferably one that’s accessible and enjoyable for more than a few months of the year.
 Thankfully, Wisconsin has thousands of lakes and hundreds of miles of Great Lakes access, though the warm weather only lasts a handful of months.

 Finally, you will definitely want to get good insurance, because jet skis are almost as dangerous as they are enjoyable.
 Once that’s all settled, just start advertising on local outlets and events, posting on relevant social media groups and online vacation platforms.
 You’ll have your first few customers in no time, and soon be cruising toward success.

-3. Shipping Business
+9. Shipping Business

 Are you looking for a new business idea?
 Why not start a shipping company?
 Shipping and logistics represent a trillion-dollar industry that’s experiencing steady growth.
-In addition, new opportunities are emerging as the shipping industry embraces new tech tools that allow for better monitoring and tracking and easier ordering.
+In addition, new opportunities are emerging as the industry embraces new tech tools that allow for better tracking and easier ordering.
 This, of course, hasn’t stopped the world from facing serious supply-chain issues during the pandemic.

 But you could launch your own shipping business, simplify the logistics and help companies and consumers get their goods more quickly while making a good living.
 You’ll need to decide which shipping options you’ll offer, such as three-day or express delivery, and small packages or commercial freight.
-You’ll also need to acquire all the relevant permits and licenses from the US Department of Transportation as well as local and potentially international authorities.
+You’ll also need to acquire all the relevant permits from the US Department of Transportation as well as local and potentially international authorities.

 But once you’ve made it through all the red tape, your shipping firm could be set for smooth sailing all the way to success.
 Just be sure to deliver!

 10. Rental Property

 Are you interested in real estate?
-If so, you’re probably well aware that the pandemic, even as it cratered other industries, has spurred record-setting growth in the US real estate market, with prices and sales totals as high as they’ve been this century.
-The market has cooled down slightly lately, but it’s still a great time to get in on the action — and one good way to do so is by starting your own rental property business.
+If so, you’re probably well aware that the pandemic, even as it cratered other industries, spurred record-setting growth in the US real estate market, with prices and sales totals as high as they’ve been this century.
+The market has cooled down slightly, but it’s still a great time to get in on the action — and one good way to do so is by starting your own rental property business.

 As long as you provide excellent service and a great stay, you’ll be on the path to success.

 Opening a restaurant is no easy task, but it can be very lucrative — especially now.
 The US food service industry is bouncing back and generated some $900 billion in sales in 2022.
-The pandemic, however, has reshaped the industry and many restaurant operators believe it would take a year or more before business conditions return to normal.
-But if you’re keeping track of the trends, you would establish a digital presence and work on offering delivery services before opening your doors.
+The pandemic, however, has reshaped the industry and many restaurant operators believe it will take a year or more before conditions return to normal.
+But if you’re keeping track of the trends, you could establish a digital presence and work on offering delivery services before opening your doors.

-7. Boat Rental
+13. Boat Rental

-8. Construction Company
+14. Construction Company

-9. Assisted Living Facility
+15. Assisted Living Facility

-10. Nutrition Consultation
+16. Nutrition Consultation

 Obsessed with counting calories?
 If so, a nutrition business might be perfect for you.
 Nearly 6,000 dietitians and nutritionists are needed each year through 2030 in hospitals, nursing homes, clinics, and government offices across the US.
-Globally, the billion-dollar human nutrition market is expected to continue growing due to rising health awareness among consumers and the surging demand for dietary supplements.
+Globally, the billion-dollar human nutrition market is expected to continue growing due to rising health awareness and surging demand for dietary supplements.

-If you’ve been thinking about starting your own nutrition business, there are several ways to do it.
-You may provide outsourced services to hospitals and nursing homes, or set up your own nutrition center and be your own boss.
+If you’ve been thinking of starting a nutrition business, there are several ways to do it.
+You could provide outsourced services to hospitals and nursing homes or set up your own nutrition center and be your own boss.
 You just need to check out the licensing requirements and government regulations before you start operating.

-11. Manufacturing Business
+17. Manufacturing Business

 A great deal of manufacturing has moved overseas in recent decades, but US manufacturing is still an $8 billion industry that has seen steady growth in recent years.
 Manufacturing businesses can be extremely profitable, but they also require a lot of planning and hard work.